a-declan/db_capstone_project/README.md

 ##### ii. visualization of the orders and sales data of Little Lemon restaurant in Tableau.
 ##### iii. creation of a database client using a python connector API that enables functional interactions between the restaurant's database and the web application.

-#### The blocks of the application project are segmented into easilty navigable folders.
+#### The blocks of the application project are segmented into easily navigable folders.
 Feel free to look through and share helpful advice, thank you!